An aperiodic set of 11 Wang tiles: Aperiodic sets of Wang tiles

-The story stopped until 1996 when Kari invented a new method to build aperiodic tileset and obtained an aperiodic set of 14 tiles \cite{Kari14}.
-This was reduced to 13 tiles by Culik \cite{Culik} using the same method.
-There was suspicion one of the 13 tiles was unnecessary, and Kari and Culik hinted to a method to show it in a unpublished manuscript.
-However this is not true: the method developed in this article will show this is not the case.
+The story stopped until 1996, when Kari invented a new method to build aperiodic tileset, obtaining an aperiodic set of 14 tiles~\cite{Kari14}.
+This was reduced to 13 tiles by Culik~\cite{Culik} using the same method.
+There was speculation that one of the 13 tiles was unnecessary, and an unpublished manuscript by Kari and Culik hints at a method to show it.
+However, this is not true: the method developed in the present article will show this is not the case.

-In 1999, Kari and Papasoglu \cite{KariPapa} presented the first 4-way deterministic aperiodic set.
-The construction was later adapted by Lukkarilla to provided a proof of undecidability of the 4-way domino problem \cite{Lukka}.
+In 1999, Kari and Papasoglu~\cite{KariPapa} presented the first 4-way deterministic aperiodic set.
+The construction was later adapted by Lukkarilla to provide a proof of undecidability of the 4-way domino problem~\cite{Lukka}.

-The construction of Robinson was later analyzed \cite{Salon,AD,PuttingPieces,Savi} and simplified.
-Durand, Levin and Shen presented in 2004 \cite{BLS2} a way to simplify exposition of proofs of aperiodicity of such tilesets.
-Ollinger used this method in 2008 to obtain an aperiodic tileset with 104 tiles \cite{Ollinger}, with striking resemblance to the original set of 104 tiles by Berger.
-Other simplifications of Robinson constructions where given by Levin in 2005 \cite{LevinAp} and Poupet in 2010 \cite{Poupet} using ideas similar to Robinson.
+The construction by Robinson was later analyzed~\cite{Salon,AD,PuttingPieces,Savi} and simplified.
+In 2004, Durand, Levin, and Shen presented~\cite{BLS2} a way to simplify exposition of proofs of aperiodicity of such tilesets.
+Ollinger used this method in 2008 to obtain an aperiodic tileset with 104 tiles~\cite{Ollinger}, which is likely a rediscovery of the unpublished tileset by Robinson.
+Other simplifications of Robinson constructions were given by Levin in 2005~\cite{LevinAp} and Poupet in 2010 ~\cite{Poupet}, using ideas similar to Robinson.

-In 2008, Durand, Romashchenko and Shen provided a new construction based on the classical fixed point construction from computability theory \cite{BSR,DuRoSh}.
+In 2008, Durand, Romashchenko, and Shen provided a new construction based on the classical fixed point construction from computability theory~\cite{BSR,DuRoSh}.